 Chief Hilton was the first called by the State this morning.
-He testified that he had known J. H. Benbrook for a couple of years as the proprietor of a sambling house.
-Coming directly to the tragedy, the chief identified the reolver taken from Benbrook, and stated that it contained two loaded cartridges and three empty shells.
+He testified that he had known J. H. Benbrook for a couple of years as the proprietor of sambling house.
+Coming directly to a tragedy, the chief identified the retelter taken from Benbrook, and stated that it contained two loaded cartridges and three empty shells.
 One of the haded shells was indented, as though it had been snapped and missed fire.
-One hat was handed to him on the tight of the tragedy, as well as a suit st dothes taken from the defendant.
+One hat was handed to him on the light of the tragedy, as well as a suit of dothes taken from the defendant.
 The clothes were sent to the laundry.
 STEVE KEENE ON THE STAND.

-le lestifies that He Took the Revolver to Benbrook.
+le Testifies that He Took the Revolver to Benbrook.